thaismca/thaismca/README.md

 Software Engineer with a  keen eye for detail, problem-solving acumen, and broad background that facilitates the approach, understanding, and resolution of problems from different aspects.<br><br>Throughout my career, I've deepened my knowledge of the software development life cycle, participating in projects for sectors such as Financial, Public, Educational, and Entertainment.
 I got to perform different roles, each providing a distinct perspective.
 Lately, I've been putting my coding skills to use on personal and collaborative projects, using JavaScript (React/Node) and Python.<br><br>I love learning from others, so feel free to send feedback on my projects.
 I'd appreciate having this resource to use as a basis for improvement.

-- 🔭 I’m currently working on my personal portfolio
+- 🔭 I’m currently working on a React web application that works with data retrieved from the TMDB API.
-- 🌱 I’m currently deepening my knowledge of Python, React, Node and learning TypeScript
+- 🌱 I’m currently deepening my knowledge of Python, React, Node, and test automation.
-- 👯 I’m looking to collaborate on web projects as a backend developer
+- 🤝 I’m looking to collaborate on web projects as a backend developer.
-- 💬 Ask me about Project Requirements and Testing Documentation
 - 📫 How to reach me: thais@justwebdevelopers.com
-- ⚡ Fun fact: I'm also a Biologist and Marathoner, so any projects involving these two themes have a special place in my heart
+- ⚡ Fun fact: I'm also a Biologist and Marathon Runner, so any projects involving Sports and Human Health have a special place in my heart

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/thaismca)